 The SEDC strives to create new jobs, retain existing jobs, and stimulate economic and industrial growth in the region.
 Because of the financial need for projects such as public facilities and infrastructure, the SEDC assists its member county governments with project development necessary for the solicitation of grant funding from the Economic Development Administration (EDA).
-By providing economic education and assistance, assembling EDA investment applications, and assisting in overall regional project work, the SEDC continuously enhances the quality of life for all residents of the

-District.
-Since 1968, the SEDC has facilitated over \$87.3 million in EDA financial assistance for public infrastructure and planning projects.
+By providing economic education and assistance, assembling EDA investment applications, and assisting in overall regional project work, the SEDC continuously enhances the quality of life for all residents of the District.
+Since 1968, the SEDC has facilitated over \$124.6 million in EDA financial assistance for public infrastructure and planning projects.
+Additionally, it has helped communities obtain over \$36.2 million in grant writing and technical assistance related to disaster recovery and pandemic impacts since 2018.

-As required by the EDA, the SEDC completes a regular Comprehensive Economic Development Strategy (CEDS).
-Completing the CEDS process maintains the District's eligibility for EDA funding, a major source of infrastructure grants.
-This CEDS should be viewed as a living document that invites revisions and refinements as economic conditions in the SEDC region change.
-The regional CEDS Strategy Committee and other partners should meet regularly to track implementation progress and performance metrics to adapt as needed.
+As required by the EDA, the SEDC completes a regular Comprehensive Economic Development Strategy (CEDS) which maintains the District's eligibility for EDA funding, a major source of infrastructure grants.
+The CEDS is a living document that invites revisions and refinements as economic conditions in the SEDC region change.
+Its implementation progress and performance metrics are tracked by the CEDS Strategy Committee and stakeholders.

-The SEDC region consists of twelve counties in the extreme southeastern corner of North Carolina.
 These counties include Bladen, Brunswick, Columbus, Cumberland, Harnett, Hoke, New Hanover, Pender, Richmond, Robeson, Sampson, and Scotland.
 This region is one of the largest Economic Development Districts in North Carolina.
 Its size and geographic location make it very diverse, extending from the coastal plain to the piedmont.
 The local economies range from the two metropolitan areas- Fayetteville which includes Fort Bragg-and Wilmington on the coast.
 The counties in between these two designated metro areas are more rural.